 Colombo is definitely a city you should add in your travel itinerary to Sri Lanka.
 So better to pack your bags immediately and book your flight because this city will inspire you to explore more of this wonderful country.

 This is our list of Top things to do in Colombo:

 1. Take a Tuk-Tuk!

 It is pretty tiring walking around Colombo as the temperatures are all year long above 30 degrees.
-That’s why it is better to take a Tuk-Tuk!
+So that’s why it is better to take a Tuk-Tuk!
 They are everywhere and it is very affordable as they are the main transportation for both locals and tourists in Colombo.
 We did the Tuk-tuk Safari tour with a local guide called “Bob Marley” and it was one of the coolest experiences we had in entire Sri Lanka.
 So if you are visiting Colombo, we totally recommend it.

 2. Visit the Temple of Sri Kailawasanathan Swami Devasthanam Kovil

-This really impressive, inspired by the South-Indian architecture temple, is the oldest Hindu Temple in Colombo.
+This impressive building, inspired by The South-Indian architecture, is the oldest Hindu Temple in Colombo.
 It’s decorated with beautiful bright paintings and many different statues of Hindu gods with the main god – Easwaran (Shiva) and Ganesh.
-We were pretty lucky to visit it during the ceremony where we could see the praying ritual and making offerings.
+During our visit, we were pretty lucky cause there was a praying ritual ceremony taking place where the Hindu priests were making offerings.

 - Address: 11/15, Captain’s Garden Kovil Street, Colombo 10

 - How to get there: Take a tuk-tuk